weiyoung/budgetbuddy/README.md

-# Personal Project
+# BudgetBuddy

-BudgetBuddy is an academic project for CPSC 210 (Software Construction)
+BudgetBuddy is an academic project for my software construction class, CPSC 210.

-This project is built mainly with Java, GUI is made using Java's Swing toolkit.
+This project is built with Java, GUI is done with Java's Swing toolkit.

-Pls giv star if you like it!